-K-Staters personal data and research are at risk now more than ever.
-With so much personal and institutional information to safeguard, Information Technology Services (ITS) has been researching the use of a two-factor authentication system, which uses two steps to identify individuals who access K-State's systems.
+K-Staters' personal data and research are at risk now more than ever.
+With so much personal and institutional information to safeguard, Information Technology Services (ITS) has implemented a two-factor authentication system, which uses two steps to identify individuals who access K-State's systems.

 Why is push the best authentication method?